silvern1990/astronvim_for_spring/README.md

 1. move contents of this to ~/.config/nvim/lua/user directory.

-2. edit contents in init.lua on personal environments.
+2. edit init.lua to fit your environments.

 # Required Install: